mkielo3/mammalian_brains/README.md

 # Introduction

-This repository contains accompanying code for for the spatial probes presented in [Dual Computational Systems in the Development and Evolution of Mammalian Brains](https://www.biorxiv.org/content/10.1101/2024.11.19.624321v1.full.pdf).
+This repository contains code for the spatial probes presented in [Dual Computational Systems in the Development and Evolution of Mammalian Brains](https://www.biorxiv.org/content/10.1101/2024.11.19.624321v1.full.pdf).

 ## Project Structure
 ```